Hiroshima mon amour: Plot

 The man visits the woman at the filming location, and she is happy to see him.
 He takes her back to his house.
 She asks if he lives alone, and he replies that his wife is out of town for a few days.
-They both say they are happy in their marriages, though they have had casual affairs before, and make love again.
+They both say they are happy in their marriages, though they have had casual affairs before, and have sex again.
 After deciding to spend the woman's remaining time in Hiroshima together, they go to a tea room, where the man asks the woman to tell him more about Nevers and her life there.
-Intercut with flashbacks, she tells how she and an occupying German soldier fell in love and planned to elope to Bavaria before he was shot while waiting for her on the day Nevers was liberated, how she stayed with him while he died over the next two days, how the villagers shaved her head when they found out about the relationship, and how her parents locked her alternately in her room and the cellar while her hair grew out and she came out of her madness and then sent her away to Paris just before Hiroshima was bombed.
+Intercut with flashbacks, she tells how she and an occupying German soldier fell in love and planned to elope to Bavaria before he was shot while waiting for her on the day Nevers was liberated, how the villagers shaved her head when they found out about the relationship, and how her parents locked her alternately in her room and the cellar while her hair grew out and she came out of her madness and then sent her away to Paris.
 She tries to convey the pain she feels about forgetting the German and their love, and indicates she has been trying to keep her distance from the Japanese man because she does not want any more such heartbreak.
+She explains how she stayed with the German while he was dying, how he took two days to die, and how she never saw the moment that he died.
+Later, as she arrived in Paris, Hiroshima had been bombed.

-The man is elated when he learns the woman never told her husband about the German, but when they leave the tea room, she tells him to go away and that they will probably never see each other again.
+She tells the man that they will probably never see each other again, but he is elated when he learns the woman never told her husband about the German.
+They leave the tea room and she tells him to go away.
 In her hotel room, she feels guilty about telling the man about the German, but decides to stay in Hiroshima.
 She goes back to the now-closed tea room, and the man finds her and asks her to stay.
 She weakly says she will, but then tells him again to go away.
 They walk around the city, together and separately, images of Hiroshima alternating with images of Nevers.
 The woman goes to a train station, where she lets go of some of her issues surrounding her first love and decides she might like to visit Nevers.
-She takes a cab to a nightclub, the man following.
+Distracted by a stranger's question, the man does not notice that she has left.
+Taking a cab to a nightclub, the man follows her.
 The place is nearly empty and they sit apart.
 As the sun rises, a Japanese man sits by the woman and hits on her in English.